 This is something Mark Information recognizes.

 “The greatest challenge is always the change management exercise.
 The involvement of staff is a crucial precondition for success.
 Should this not be the case, one risks losing a number of employee in the process.
 Therefore, it is important to get the message across that it is not about control but rather the payment of correct wages and salaries to the staff.
-This is employees’ most important focal point,” says Managing Director Michael Dupont Fischer.
+This is employees’ most important focal point,” says Managing Director Torkel Olrik.

 Lean – now and in the future